tkskto/vue-component-analyzer/README.md

 }
 ```

-Or you can use npx（after npm install）:
+Or you can use npm exec（after npm install）:

 ```
-npx vca --dir pages
+npm exec vca -- --dir .
 ```

 ### CLI Options

-*   `--dir` : analyze target directory. default is `src`.
+*   `--dir` : analyze target directory. default is `src`. `node_modules` will be ignored by default.
 *   `--silent` : running without almost logs.
 *   `-f` or `--format` : report type. choose one from [browser | json | both]. default is `browser`.
 *   `-o` or `--out` : output directory.
 JSON file will output here.